Toblerity/Fiona/README.rst

 README
 ======

-Fiona is OGR's neater API – sleek on the outside, indomitable power on the inside.
+Fiona is OGR's neat, nimble, no-nonsense API.

 Fiona provides a minimal, uncomplicated Python interface to the open source GIS community's most trusted geodata access library and integrates readily with